rglara/rglara.github.io/_posts/2019-05-02-what-do-you-need-to-succeed.md

 ## Full Circle at Lunch

 As I was having lunch, I struck up a conversation with a lady from a local insurance company.
 I had mentioned the theme of "trust" throughout my morning, and she confided that in her company's transition to being more agile, their leadership had bouts of good and bad dealings of trust.
 It felt good to get out of my own personal echo-chamber and hear validation from outside.

-We shared our respective stories, and I hope she can make use of her experience at the conference to make strides in her situation.
+{% include captioned_image.html image="trust_gt_control.png" width="263" height="170" caption="Trust is greater than Control" url="https://labs.spotify.com/2014/03/27/spotify-engineering-culture-part-1/" reference="Spotify's Engineering Culture" %}

+As we shared our respective stories, I was reminded of Spotify's engineering culture presentation.
+We don't strive to control people but to trust them.
+That means there are no politics; there is no fear.
+The fear of failing must be purged because it is a fact of life.
+Agile recognizes it, in that we _fail fast_ so we can learn and adapt quicker.
+Without failure, there is no learning.

 The after-lunch keynote by Maria Matarelli brought it full circle for me.
 She talked about focus and the importance of direction over speed.
 We may go fast, but if it isn't in the right direction, it really isn't getting us to our goals.
 The lack of focus can lead to abandoning efforts before completion: